universityofsussex-rc/Workshops/exercises/basic/Exercise2/README.md

 <li> Module Exploring </li>

-There are over 2k software packages installed on Apollo2.
-Becuase of this you'll need to parse the name, or partial name of software you are looking for, and often will see multple versions.
+There are over 2k software packages installed on Artemis.
+Because of this you'll need to parse the name, or partial name of software you are looking for, and often will see multiple versions.

 In the case of python, not only do you have many versions of the base software, but you'll also have sub modules, and software built with it that will also be returned.